 Overall, this list describes what prevents organizations from obtaining ROI on data science projects.
-It’s the direct opposite of process based on curiosity and learning described earlier.
+It’s the direct opposite of a process based on curiosity and learning described earlier.
 Why does this matter?
 To cut to the chase, refer back to a table called “Enterprise AI adoption by segment” in “Episode 2” towards the end of the article.

 When it comes to data practices, we can describe three segments of enterprise organizations:

 - Unicorns – with first-mover advantage, eroding other firms’ verticals.

 - Adopters – gaining experience and mature practices for ML in production.

 - Laggards – stuck on company culture, tech debt, etc.

 It takes 2-3 years for a firm in the laggard segment to execute a turn-around for its data infrastructure alone.
 Add a few quarters for staffing teams and getting them in place.
 Add another 18 months or so for deploying ML apps in production that yield ROI.
 I don’t have a metric to estimate the time it takes to change company culture because that’s what we call a very small dataset.
 Even at a fast pace, it probably takes 5-8 years to check off the eight-point list above if your firm falls into the laggard segment today.